Post: AI Chatbots for Pre-Screening: Frequently Asked Questions

 How is a chatbot different from a standard application form or ATS questionnaire?

-Application forms collect data; chatbots conduct conversations.
+Application forms collect data.
+Chatbots conduct conversations.
 The distinction is not cosmetic — it changes both data quality and candidate completion rates.

 Natural-language processing also allows free-text responses rather than forced-choice selections.
 Candidates describe their experience in their own words; the chatbot parses, categorizes, and scores the response.
 Research across digital form design consistently shows that conversational interfaces reduce abandonment compared with long sequential forms — which matters in a candidate market where top applicants have multiple options and limited patience for friction.